How to Choose the Best Agency to Manage Your Holiday Let Cottage

 - Are you free to use your cottage as you wish and get your own bookings?

 - Do they ask for exclusivity so they’re your only letting agent?

-- How quickly will your property be live on their website – and promoted?
+- How quickly will your property be live on their website and available?

-- Will they take pictures (is this an extra cost?) and do you own the copyright?
+- Will they take pictures (is this an extra cost?) and will you own the copyright?

 - How are enquiries and emergencies dealt with during out of hours?